Amanmsr/learning/git/notes.md

 # GIT

 ## Starting with Git
-git config --global user.email "you@example.com"
+git config --global user.email "you@example.com"<br />
+git config --global user.name "Your Name"<br />
+git config --global core.editor nvim<br />

-git config --global user.name "Your Name" git config --global core.editor nvim
+git config --list          (for current repo) git config --global --list (only the globals)

 (NOTE: omit --global to have this info only for the current repo)

-### git log     (show all commits and commit messages)
+> git log     (show all commits and commit messages)
-### git status  (status of the local repo)
+> git status  (status of the local repo)

 ## Getting help
-git help <command>
+> git help <command>
 ex: git help commit

 ## Remotes